Dpdl-io/DpdlEngine/doc/Dpdl_API.md

 ### Native functions

-Native API function are implemented directly in the DpdlEngine coree
+The following API function are implemented directly in the DpdlEngine core:

 ```python
 include(string inc_path) return int